mtps3/Mtps3.github.io/_posts/2016-09-11-training-crypto.md

 * **Who?** you! (please let us know if you plan to come.)

 **Goal?** Taking a closer look at cryptography; since it's one of the essential skills for every CTF so far.
-For instance where from the *ASIS CTF 9* of 30 challenges were tagged as crypto.
+For instance were from the *ASIS CTF* 9 of 30 challenges tagged as crypto.

 ### Roadmap: